-Louise would like to acknowledge the Traditional Owners of the land on which she works, the Boon Wurrung and Woiwurrung (Wurundjeri) peoples of the Kulin Nation and pays respect to their Elders, past and present.
+Louise would like to acknowledge the Traditional Owners of the land on which she works, the Boon Wurrung and Woiwurrung (Wurundjeri) peoples of the Kulin Nation and pays respect to their Elders, past, present and emerging.